naftalic/ddmif/portfolio_weights.md

 # Short-Sale and Diversification Constraints

 Investment portfolio managers may face various constraints, such as legal restrictions or prospectus mandates, that limit their investment options.
 One of the main constraints faced by long-only portfolio managers is the short-sale restriction, which prohibits shorting securities.
-Mathematically, this restriction can be represented as the condition that each stock has a weight of at least zero.
+Mathematically, this restriction can be represented as the condition that each stock has a weight of at least zero:

+$$
+w\ge 0
+$$

 However, this is an inequality constraint, and quadratic optimization problems with inequality constraints do not have a simple analytical solution, requiring numerical methods instead.
 Techniques designed to solve these types of problems are known as quadratic programming, which can be easily entered into commercial software or a quadratic optimizer.
 When using the same data as before and applying quadratic optimization programming with short-sale constraints, the efficient frontier shifts to the right.
 This is because the additional constraint increases the lowest-risk portfolio's risk.

 In addition to short-sale constraints, portfolio managers may also want to impose diversification constraints to comply with the [Investment Company Act of 1940](https://en.wikipedia.org/wiki/Investment_Company_Act_of_1940) or to reduce diversifiable risk.
 Such constraints can be expressed as maximum and minimum allowed weight vectors and added easily to the optimization problem, satisfying both the short-sale and diversification constraints simultaneously.